Houston Traumatic Brain Injury Attorneys

 - Damages for pain and suffering

 In case of extreme negligence, recklessness, or intentional acts, we also request a jury award punitive damages.
-Our Houston attorneys take all of these factors into account when building your case.
+Our Houston personal injury attorneys take all of these factors into account when building your case.

 What is the time limit to file a Texas brain injury claim?